Window Terminology Guide for Homeowners

 Retro-Sizing Refers to units which are sized for replacement purposes.

-Roller Cams The adjustable roller devices of the Multi-Lock hardware installed on the sash of the French Casemaster unit.
-When adjusted properly with an Allen wrench, they ensure a tight seal between the sash and frame members.
+Roller Cams Adjustable roller devices on multi-lock hardware installed on the sash of French casement units.
+When adjusted properly, they ensure a tight seal between the sash and frame members.

 Rose A circular cover plate attached to the stile directly behind a knob or door handle.
 May be plain or have a decorative design embossed into the cover.

-Roto-Gear A term used to describe the steel drive worm, gears and crank device used for opening awnings and Casemasters.
+Roto-Gear A steel drive worm, gears, and crank device used for opening awning and casement units.

 Rough Opening The opening in the wall where a window or door unit is to be installed.
 Openings are larger than the size of the unit to allow room for insulation and to shim the unit square.

-Round Top Generally a semicircle window which is mulled to the top of another window or door, thus forming the round top appearance.
-There are full round tops, separated round tops, ellipticals, transoms, inverted corners, ovals and Gothic heads, etc. Round tops can be used separately or combined with other units to create a seemingly endless selection.
+Round Top Generally a semicircle window which is mulled to the top of another window or door, forming the round top appearance.
+Variations include full round tops, separated round tops, ellipticals, transoms, inverted corners, ovals, and Gothic heads.
+Round tops can be used separately or combined with other units.

-Sash Limiter An optional metal device which attaches to a Casemaster sill and bottom rail which limits the sash to a specified opening -5, 10, 15 or 20 degrees.
+Sash Limiter A metal device which attaches to a casement sill and bottom rail, limiting the sash to a specified opening of 5, 10, 15, or 20 degrees.

 Sash Lock A locking device which holds a window shut, such as a lock at the check rails of a double hung unit.
 Larger units utilize two locks.

-Sash Opening (SO) The opening between wood frame members for both height and width (disregarding any jamb hardware tracks).
-This measurement is used predominantly when measuring an opening for the Double Hung Tilt Pac.
+Sash Opening (SO) The opening between wood frame members for both height and width, disregarding any jamb hardware tracks.
+This measurement is used predominantly when measuring an opening for replacement sash packages.

-Sash Retainer Plate A nylon retainer plate used on double hung and Magnum Double Hung sash to secure the bottom sash.
+Sash Retainer Plate A nylon retainer plate used on double hung sash to secure the bottom sash.

 Sash Width Horizontal measurement across the face of a sash.

 Screens A close-mesh woven screen material of metal or fiberglass attached to an aluminum or wood surround.
-Screens inhibit entry of insects, yet permit light, air and vision.
-Most Marvin window and door products utilize full screens.
+Screens inhibit entry of insects yet permit light, air, and vision.
+Most window and door products utilize full screens.
 Half-screens are available for single hung units.

-Sequential Locking System An exclusive Marvin design used on Casemasters for locking the sash to the frame.
-The action is sequential where the lower lock activates first moving the sash to the weatherstrip; the top then engages to snug the sash to the frame.
+Sequential Locking System A locking design used on casement windows where the lower lock activates first, moving the sash to the weatherstrip, and the top then engages to snug the sash to the frame.

 Side Jamb The side (vertical) member of a frame.